lejaja9/pandas-2/Dogs_and_pandas/Dogs_and_pandas.md

 So back to the original question - why did we think that SF has a disproportionate dog population?
 If anything, given the City's political lean and cost of living, SF would have a much smaller than average proportion of dogs.
 Perhaps it was our proximity to Golden Gate Park or the beautiful fall weather that drew out the dog walkers.
 Perhaps something else.

 Nonetheless, my analysis (as every analysis does) leads to more questions than answers.
 What personality, demographic, and financial traits make a dog owner?
-Why does it seem that more conservatives perfer to own dogs than liberals?
+Why does it seem that more conservatives prefer to own dogs than liberals?
 While you all sit tight, let me give my psychology major friend a quick call.